WeblateOrg/weblate/docs/admin/componentlists.rst

 in both the project and the component fields, as shown on this image:

 .. image:: /images/componentlist-add.png
-   alt : Image showing the Weblate aministration panel with the above configuration filled in.
+   :alt: Image showing the Weblate aministration panel with the above configuration filled in.